pierrepo/PBxplore/doc/multiple.conformation.analysis.md

-# Multiple conformations analysis #
+# Multiple conformation analysis #

 The PBs assignments of several conformations of the same protein can be analyzed statistically.
 Such analysis is performed by the `PBstat.py` tool and is based on the PBs frequency at each position along the amino acid sequence and computes something similar to entropy called equivalent number of PBs (*Neq*). *Neq* est calculated as follows: